jsubiabreIBM/Elefante/docs/technical/dashboard.md

 When using Roo-Cline, memories are automatically added during conversations.
 You can also explicitly use:

 ```
-Use the addMemory MCP tool to store this information
+Use the elefanteMemoryAdd MCP tool to store this information
 ```

 ### Method 2: Via Python Script